davideauee/cloudstack-barclamp-crowbar-1.2-POC/README.md

    - Make sure to configure the networking before finalising the install (i.e. actually calling the 'install' script) by editing '/opt/dell/chef/data_bags/crowbar/bc-template-network.json'.
 See here for details on the configuration file: https://github.com/dellcloudedge/crowbar/wiki/Annotated-network-json-file

  - install the barclamp:
+   - add the cloudstack deb packages under barclamps/cloudstack/chef/cookbooks/cloudstack/files/default/cloudstackInstall/oss
+   - copy the barclamp dir over to your crowbar admin node.
-   - call '/opt/dell/bin/barclamp_install' against the extracted barclamp directory.
+   - call '/opt/dell/bin/barclamp_install' against the barclamp directory.
    - optionally bounce the 'crowbar' service (otherwise some UI elements will not load).
 You could also restart crowbar in dev mode via '/opt/dell/bin/dev_mode.sh' for extra logs